Computer network: Common protocols

-Internet Protocol Suite
+Internet protocol suite

-The Internet Protocol Suite, also called TCP/IP, is the foundation of all modern networking.
+The Internet protocol suite, also called TCP/IP, is the foundation of all modern networking.
 It offers connection-less and connection-oriented services over an inherently unreliable network traversed by datagram transmission using Internet protocol (IP).
 At its core, the protocol suite defines the addressing, identification, and routing specifications for Internet Protocol Version 4 (IPv4) and for IPv6, the next generation of the protocol with a much enlarged addressing capability.
-The Internet Protocol Suite is the defining set of protocols for the Internet.
+The Internet protocol suite is the defining set of protocols for the Internet.

 IEEE 802

 IEEE 802 is a family of IEEE standards dealing with local area networks and metropolitan area networks.
 The complete IEEE 802 protocol suite provides a diverse set of networking capabilities.
 The protocols have a flat addressing scheme.
 They operate mostly at layers 1 and 2 of the OSI model.

 For example, MAC bridging (IEEE 802.1D) deals with the routing of Ethernet packets using a Spanning Tree Protocol.
-IEEE 802.1Q describes VLANs, and IEEE 802.1X defines a port-based Network Access Control protocol, which forms the basis for the authentication mechanisms used in VLANs (but it is also found in WLANs) – it is what the home user sees when the user has to enter a "wireless access key".
+IEEE 802.1Q describes VLANs, and IEEE 802.1X defines a port-based network access control protocol, which forms the basis for the authentication mechanisms used in VLANs (but it is also found in WLANs) – it is what the home user sees when the user has to enter a "wireless access key".